Global black bean production keeping up with demand | The Western Producer

 North American production is expected to fall dramatically but it will rise in other regions of the world like South America, he told delegates attending the Global Pulse Confederation’s Pulses 2.1 virtual conference.

-Production in the U.S. is forecast at 242,390 tonnes, a 23 percent drop as growers in the Northern Plains chose to plant corn and soybeans instead.
+Production in the U.S. is forecast at 242,390 tonnes, a 23 percent drop, because growers in the northern Plains chose to plant corn and soybeans instead.

 Demand is expected to retreat to 2019-20 levels after a stellar 2020-21 brought on by consumers stocking their cupboards during the COVID pandemic.